7 Frugal Ways to Make Your House Feel More Homey According to Science

 The great American architect Frank Lloyd Wright was well aware of architecture’s power on the mind.
 His use of fireplaces, large windows and open areas was a subtle nod to our ancestors’ dwelling: the cave with a firepit overlooking the plains” [source].

-While designing the architecture of your house according to cutting edge neuroscience may be out of reach, there are a few easy and inexpensive things you can do to maximise the good mood you get from our home.
+While designing the architecture of your house according to cutting-edge neuroscience may be out of reach, there are a few easy and inexpensive things you can do to maximise the good mood you get from your home.

 1. Let there be Light